 Environmental Factors:

-Certain life events and situations, such as trauma, loss of a loved one, relationship problems, financial difficulties, or chronic stress, can trigger or worsen unipolar depression.
+Certain life events and situations, such as trauma, loss of a loved one, relationship problems, financial difficulties, or chronic stress, can trigger or worsen symptoms of unipolar depression.
 Difficult childhood experiences or exposure to adversity can also increase the risk.

 Psychological Factors: